vinjatovix/vinjatovix/README.md

 <p>
-At the moment I am doing a bootcamp on MERN in Hack A Boss Here you can find some of my learning notes and exercises.
+At the moment I am doing a bootcamp on MERN.
+Here you can find some of my learning notes and exercises.
   <ul>
     <li>